harbidel/House-Price-Prediction-Deployment/README.md

 # What is Linear Regression
 The objective of a linear regression model is to find a relationship between one or more features(independent variables) and a continuous target variable(dependent variable).
 When there is only one feature it is called Uni-variate Linear Regression and if there are multiple features, it is called Multiple Linear Regression.

+# Why Flask?
+* Easy to use.
+* Built in development server and debugger.
+* Integrated unit testing support.
+* RESTful request dispatching.
+* Extensively documented.